-

 Kitchen Knives

-Basic Models (Santoku, Bunka, Nakiri)
+Basic Models (Santoku, Bunka, Nakiri) (Made To Order)

 While I’ve always tried to ensure I’ve had a range of offering available from highly polished honyaki to the sort of utilitarian blades a line-cook might afford, I’ve often wondered how far I could take things in that direction.
 Many of you have heard the story of the sculptor who, when asked how he made such impressive work, replied that he didn’t “make” the sculptures, so much as he removed everything that wasn’t integral to them.
 So, in that vein I asked myself the following questions…